The United States has 50 states, and no two are the same.

 ‘Long Vermont Roads’ is pure poetry set to music.
 Full of beautiful lyrics, the song has a southern gothic feel even though it focuses on locations like Mesa Verde and Missouri.
 Fans of the song draw different meanings from it.
 But there is an overall darker message woven through the entirety of the song.
 The protagonist seems to be professing his love for someone who is having trouble loving him back.

-Related: Here’s a list of the best songs about unrequited love.
+Related: best songs about unrequited love.

 East Virginia Blues – The Stanley Brothers (Virginia)

 The Stanley Brothers tell the story of a man who left his beloved home of east Virginia and traveled to North Carolina to try and win over the girl of his dreams.
-Even though she doesn’t reciprocate her love, the protagonist stays positive and heads back home.
+Even though she doesn’t reciprocate her love, the protagonist stays positive and returns home.
 At the end of the song, he reminds her his door will always remain open for her should she decide to join him.
 Virginia is one of the two states that doesn’t have an official state song.
 Could this one work?

-Related: While you’re waiting, listen to the best songs about waiting for someone.
+Related: best songs about waiting for someone.

 Frances Farmer Will Have Her Revenge on Seattle – Nirvana (Washington)